sidewayss/html-elements/README.md

 - When you use `Shift+Tab` to activate the element, the `<input>` gets the focus.
 The next `Shift+Tab` activates the outer element.
 The next one blurs the element.

 ### HTML Attributes / JavaScript Properties
 There are several inverted boolean attributes / properties, where the attribute value is the opposite of the property value.
-The attribute names all start with `no-`.
 They are all for turning features off.
-The default is always attribute = unset / property = `true`.
 The negative makes sense for the boolean attribute name, but it's clumsy for the property.
+The attribute names all start with `no-`.
+The default is always:
+- attribute = unset (null)
+- property = `true`

 #### DOM Attributes
 Property name same as attribute.
 String as attribute / Number as property.